postmannen/steward/README.md

 - Processes on the publishing node for handling incomming messages for new nodes will automatically be spawned when needed if it does not already exist.

-- Publishers will potentially be able to send to all nodes.
-It is the subscribing nodes who will limit where and what they will receive from.
+- Publishing processes will potentially be able to send to all nodes.
+It is the subscribing nodes who will limit from where and what they will receive from.

 - Messages not fully processed or not started yet will be automatically handled in chronological order if the service is restarted.

 - All messages processed by a publisher will be written to a log file as they are processed, with all the information needed to recreate the same message.

 - All handling down to the process and message level are handled concurrently.
 So if there are problems handling one message sent to a node on a subject it will not affect the messages being sent to other nodes, or other messages sent on other subjects to the same host.

+- Default timeouts to wait for ACK messages and max attempts to retry sending a message specified upon startup.
+This can be overridden on the message level.

+- Report errors happening on some node in to central error handler.

+- Message types of both ACK and NACK, so we can decide if we want or don't want an Acknowledge if a message was delivered succesfully.
+Example: We probably want an ACK when sending some shellcommand to be executed, but we don't care for an acknowledge (NACK) when we send an "hello I'm here" event.

+- Prometheus exporters for Metrics

 - More will come.
 In active development.